19hours/sg-statutes/Accountants Act - AA2004.md

 (4)  The Schedule shall have effect with respect to the Oversight Committee, its members and proceedings.

-(5)  The Authority may, with the approval of the Minister, amend or vary the Schedule by order in the
+(5)  The Authority may, with the approval of the Minister, amend or vary the Schedule by order in the Gazette.

-Gazette

-.

 #### Functions and powers of Oversight Committee